Skip to content

 You can shrug off physical blows that would devastate lesser warriors.
 When you make a Strength, Dexterity, Constitution, or Death Saving Throw, you roll a d6 and add it to your roll.

-Should you roll a 20 or higher on a Death Saving Throw, you instantly regain consciousness and stand up with 1 Hit Point.
+Should you roll a 22 or higher on a Death Saving Throw, you instantly regain consciousness and stand up with a number of Hit Points equals to half your Barbarian level.

 Written by Eschatologue